firemodels/fds/vagrant.md

         libquadmath.so.0 => /usr/lib/x86_64-linux-gnu/libquadmath.so.0 (0x00007f8aaebdc000)
         /lib64/ld-linux-x86-64.so.2 (0x00007f8ab0530000)

-Given the dependency of `libgfortran.so.4` a user might install package `libgfortran`.
+Given the dependency of `libgfortran.so.4` a potential end user might install apt package `libgfortran4` to provide a .

     gottfried@gottfried-SVE14A2X1EH:~/repos/fds/Build/mpi_gnu_linux_64$ sudo apt-get install gfortran
     ...